tomokawaguchi/dcs-employee-list-app/README.md

 # Employee List App Project

-The project was assigned for me to develop a full stack app where it showcases a list of employees and a user can create a new employee, view a list of all employees, modify existing employee records and finally delete employee records via an app.
+The project was assigned to me to develop a full stack app where it showcases a list of employees and a user can create a new employee, view a list of all employees, modify existing employee records and finally delete employee records via an app.

 This git hub repository mainly consists of two: frontend project folder named "employee-list" written in ReactJS and backend project folder called "employee-list-backend" written in Java.